edgarprime/Tecnicanimal/content/post/firstpost/index.md

 ## Introduction: Importance of audio

 A good gaming experience is not all about graphics and frame rate.
-Although they play a big role in making a videogame immersive, in my experience audio is one of the major components that drives sensations when experiencing digita l content.
+Although they play a big role in making a videogame immersive, in my experience audio is one of the major components that drives sensations when experiencing digital content.
 The same goes for movies according to [*George Lucas*](https://variety.com/2018/film/awards/sound-movie-blade-runner-get-out-phantom-thread-1202705398/).

 ---